ietf-wg-cellar/ebml-specification/specification.markdown

 Range        | 1
 Default      | 1
 Type         | Unsigned Integer
-Description  | The version of EBML parser used to create the EBML Document.
+Description  | The version of EBML Writer used to create the EBML Document.

 Name         | EBMLReadVersion
 :------------|:---------------